fazilcmohammed/Data-Cleaning-in-Excel/README.md

 # Data-Cleaning-in-Excel
-This repository contains a cleaned version of the dataset
+This repository contains project related to data cleaning in Ms Excel.